Ludo000/dvop/README.md

-# Basado Text Editor
+# Dvop

 ## Overview
-Basado Text Editor is a simple text editor built using GTK4 and Rust.
+Dvop is an IDE built using GTK4 and Rust.
 It provides basic text editing functionality along with an embedded terminal and syntax highlighting for various programming languages.
 This guide provides steps to install dependencies, build, install, and run the application on Linux (Ubuntu), macOS, and Windows.

 ## Dependencies
 The editor uses the following main Rust crates: